Zhu-Yifan/OEAS895/README.md

-# Exercise/homework repository for data science and machine learning

 ## Introduction

-This repository contains homework/exercises from the course <OEAS 895: Advanced Data Science Techniques in Ocean, Earth and Environmental Sciences> in Spring 2023.
+This repository contains my homework/exercises from the course <OEAS 895: Advanced Data Science Techniques in Ocean, Earth and Environmental Sciences> in Spring 2023.
 If you are interested in the course materials, please refer to https://github.com/sophieclayton/OEAS805_envdatasci

 ## Table of Contents